maxim-top/im.gitbook/quick-start/floo-ios-quick-start.md

       }];
 ```

 ### IV.
-Session list function
+Conversation list function

-Pass in getAllConversationsWithCompletion method through the singleton of BMXClient, ChatService class, to get a list of all sessions.
+Pass in getAllConversationsWithCompletion method through the singleton of BMXClient, ChatService class, to get a list of all conversations.
 Then return an array list of BMXConversation objects.

-If you need to get a list of offline sessions for multi-device synchronization, you need to configure the loadAllServerConversations property value to Yes at SDK initialization, and only get the local session list by default.
+If you need to get a list of offline conversations for multi-device synchronization, you need to configure the loadAllServerConversations property value to Yes at SDK initialization, and only get the local conversation list by default.

 ```
  [[[BMXClient sharedClient] chatService] getAllConversationsWithCompletion:^(NSArray *conversations) {